Credentials

 The home directory should be used for software and although there is room, please prevent putting too much data within your home directory.

-volume is mounted on all nodes, not all on SSD.
+/wntmp/ – volume is mounted on all nodes, not all SSD’s.
 This is the preferred temporary location for HTCondor jobs.

-volume is mounted on some GPU nodes, not all on SSD.
+/data/ – volume is mounted on some GPU nodes, not all SSD’s.
 This is the preferred temporary location for data needed for intensive I/O.

-path is the read-only access to the full Caltech Tier2 Hadoop Storage.
+/storage/cms/ – path is the read-only access to the full Caltech Tier2 Ceph Storage.
+(Total space: ~5PB)

 Grid proxy

-Before working on the Tier2, make sure you have a valid grid proxy, also known as the VOMS proxy or X509 proxy.
-The first time you log in, you have to copy the following files from lxplus or via the browser as described here: https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideRunningGridPrerequisites#Grid_certificate
+Before working on Tier2, make sure you have a valid grid proxy, also known as the VOMS proxy or X509 proxy.
+Valid X509 Proxy is needed for condor job submissions and for any file transfers.
+For CMS Users, please follow the following documentation: https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideRunningGridPrerequisites#Grid_certificate

 Accessing bulk CMS storage